merkle-open/NitroNetSitecore/docs/installation.md

 ##### Extend your Global.asax(.cs)
-To activate NitroNet it's important to add/register the new view engine in your application.
+To activate NitroNet for Sitecore it's important to add/register the new view engine in your application.
 You can do this, with these lines of code ([Gist](https://gist.github.com/hombreDelPez/e5ad065572fdab7145dd72847d8aabd2)):

 ```csharp
 protected void Application_Start()